Aleph-Alpha/std/docs/pkg/rabbit.md

 - ctx: Context for cancellation control
 - msg: Message payload as a byte slice

-Returns an error if publishing fails or if the context is cancelled.
+Returns an error if publishing fails or if the context is canceled.

 Example: